seb-835/opentelemetry/otel-article-1-3.md

 We will implement the following configuration for our k8s-event-collector :
 ![](images/service-events.png)

-Let's start with the Receivers block:
+Let's start with the `receivers` block:
 ```
   ...
   config : |
    receivers:
       k8s_events:
         namespaces: []
-        auth_type: serviceAccount
+        auth_type: ServiceAccount
   ...
 ```
-The k8s_events receiver collects events from all namespaces using the serviceAccount to authenticate with the Kubernetes API Server. https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/k8seventsreceiver/README.md
+The k8s_events receiver collects events from all namespaces using the ServiceAccount to authenticate with the Kubernetes API Server. https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/k8seventsreceiver/README.md

-The Processors block will allow us to enrich the collected data by adding attributes such as node, cluster, and receiver. https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/resourceprocessor/README.md
+The `processors` block will allow us to enrich the collected data by adding attributes such as node, cluster, and receiver. https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/resourceprocessor/README.md
 ```
   ...